UrbanAnalyst/dodgr/README.md

 # dodgr: Distances on Directed Graphs in R

-R package for calculating pairwise distances on dual-weighted directed graphs using Priority Queue Shortest Paths.
-Dual-weighted directed graphs are directed graphs with two sets of weights so that `weight1(A->B) != weight1(B->A)`—the directed property—and `weight2(A->B) != weight1(A->B)`—the dual property. `dodgr` calculates shortest paths according to one weight, while distances along paths are calculating using the other weight.
-A canonical example of a dual-weighted directed graph is a street network to be used for routing.
-Routes are usually calculated by weighting different kinds of streets or ways according to a particular mode of transport, while the desired output is a direct, unweighted distance.
+R package for calculating pairwise distances on dual-weighted directed graphs.

+## What’s so special?

+Three aspects.
+First, while other packages exist for calculating distances on directed graphs, notably [`igraph`](https://igraph.org/r), even this otherwise fabulous package does not (readily) permit analysis of *dual-weighted* graphs.
+Dual-weighted graphs have two sets of weights for each edge, so routing can be evaluated with one set of weights, while distances can be calculated with the other.
+A canonical example is a street network, where *weighted distances* are assigned depending on mode of transport (for example, weighted distances for pedestrians on multi-lane vehicular roads are longer than equivalent distances along isolated walking paths), yet the desired output remains direct, unweighted distances.
+Accurate calculation of distances on street networks requires a dual-weighted representation.
+In **R**, `dodgr` is currently the only package that offers this functionality.

+Second, while [`igraph`](https://igraph.org/r) and almost all other routing packages are primarily designed for one-to-one routing, `dodgr` is specifically designed for many-to-many routing, and will generally outperform equivalent packages in large routing tasks.

-But wait, there’s more … `dodgr` can also aggregate flows throughout a network through specifying origins, destinations, and flow densities.
+Third, `dodgr` goes beyond the functionality of comparable packages through including routines to aggregate flows throughout a network, through specifying origins, destinations, and flow densities.
 Or even apply a network dispersal model from a set of origin points only.

 ## Installation